Causal Inference Under Approximate Neighborhood Interference: Variance Estimation

-In the special case of correctly specified exposure mappings, we can choose $b_n = 2K$, since $\ind_i(t) \indep \ind_j(t)$ if $\ell_{\bm{A}}(i,j) > 2K$.
-This corresponds to the estimator of \cite{leung2017treatment}.
-For misspecified exposure mappings, we need $b_n$ to grow with the sample size, and its rate of growth depends on the network topology.
-In this case, \eqref{bootstrap} corresponds to a network version of a HAC estimator, which has been previously used in practice \citep[e.g.][]{acemoglu2015state} and whose formal properties have been studied by \cite{kojevnikov2019limit} in a superpopulation setting.
-Our result below characterizes its behavior in a finite population model.
+Under correctly specified exposure mappings, we can choose $b_n = 2K$, as in \cite{leung2017treatment}, since $\ind_i(t) \indep \ind_j(t)$ if $\ell_{\bm{A}}(i,j) > 2K$.
+For misspecified exposure mappings, $b_n$ must grow with $n$ at a rate depending on the network topology.
+In this case, \eqref{bootstrap} corresponds to a HAC estimator familiar from the time series literature but using network distance in place of temporal distance.
+This estimator has been previously used in practice \citep[e.g.][]{acemoglu2015state}, and its formal properties were first studied by \cite{kojevnikov2021limit} in a superpopulation setting.
+Building on their work, we characterize its behavior in a finite population model.

-\begin{remark} \cite{kojevnikov2019limit} considers more general kernel functions that include the uniform kernel in \eqref{bootstrap}. \cite{kojevnikov2019bootstrap} proposes alternative weights motivated by network bootstrap procedures, which are guaranteed to be positive semidefinite (PSD) in finite sample, unlike kernel-based weights.
-A previous version of this paper \citep{leung2019causal} considered a modification of his wild bootstrap weights, which are also guaranteed PSD and can be used as an alternative in instances where \eqref{bootstrap} is not PSD (which never occurred in our simulations in \autoref{smc}).
-While these weights all have the same asymptotic properties, in simulation experiments, we have found that uniform weights better control size in smaller sample sizes than weights that decay with distance. \end{remark}
+\begin{remark} \cite{kojevnikov2021limit} consider general kernel functions that include the uniform kernel in \eqref{bootstrap}.
+In our simulations in \autoref{smc}, \eqref{bootstrap} is always positive semidefinite (PSD), but this is not theoretically guaranteed. \cite{kojevnikov2021bootstrap} proposes novel weights motivated by network bootstrap procedures, which are guaranteed to be PSD in finite sample, unlike kernel-based weights.
+While these weights all have the same asymptotic properties, in simulation experiments, we find that uniform weights better control size in small samples than these alternatives that decay with distance. \end{remark}

 \paragraph{Choice of Bandwidth.} For $\hat\sigma^2$ to have good large-sample properties, we need to restrict the rate at which $\abs{\mathcal{N}_{\bm{A}}(i,b_n)}$ diverges with $n$ (see \autoref{psiweak2}).
-Hence, how fast $b_n$ can diverge depends on how rapidly $s$-neighborhoods expand with $s$.
-In spatial settings, $K$-neighborhood sizes grow polynomially with $K$, so $b_n$ is allowed to diverge at a polynomial rate.
+That is, how fast $b_n$ can diverge depends on how rapidly $K$-neighborhood sizes grow with $K$.
+In spatial settings, the rate of growth is polynomial in $K$, so $b_n$ is allowed to diverge at a polynomial rate.
 (A faster rate is better for bias but worse for variance.)
-However, in network settings, $K$-neighborhood sizes can also grow exponentially with $K$.
-Based on the analysis in \autoref{sbandchoice}, we suggest $b_n$ be chosen as follows.
-Let $\delta(\bm{A}) = n^{-1} \sum_{i,j} A_{ij}$ denote the average degree and $\Delta(\bm{A})$ the {\em average path length} (APL).\footnote{The APL is the average value of $\ell_{\bm{A}}(i,j)$ over all pairs in the largest component of $\bm{A}$.
-A {\em component} of a network is a connected subnetwork such that all units in the subnetwork are disconnected from those not in the subnetwork.} We propose
+However, in network settings, the rate can be exponential.